elixir-europe/BY-COVID_WP2_T2.4_Socioeconomics_Metadata_Harvester/README.md

 # BY-COVID WP2 T2.4 Metadata harvester and transformer

-This software implements the harvesting and transformation of socio-economic metadata for COVID-19 Data Portal.
+Implements the harvesting and transformation of socio-economic metadata for COVID-19 Data Portal.
 Work was done as a part of BY-COVID project Work Package 2 Task 2.4 and funded from Horizon Europe programme.

 ## Harvesting